st249/auditing/README.md

 This guide shows how to enable auditing and entity change tracking in an ASP.NET Core application using Entity Framework Core.

+You can also use the sample project in the repository.

 ---

 ## 📦 Installation